Théo Mey

-Théo Mey (1912–1964) was a Luxembourg photographer who worked as a photojournalist for various national and foreign newspapers and magazines.
+Théo Mey (1912–1964) was a Luxembourgish photographer who worked as a photojournalist for various national and foreign newspapers and magazines.
 He also participated in motorsports, handball and athletics.
 His collection of some 400,000 images is archived in Luxembourg City's Photothèque.
 A selection of these is to be found in "Théo Mey: Trésors de la Photothèque" published in 2002.